Upcoming Meetings and

 has been updated (November 2013).
 To update your contact information,

 update your online profile with AERA.

+Username and password for accessing the directory can be found in the latest SIGRME newsletter.
 If you have questions about accessing the directory, please email Kristen Bieda.

 - Check out the new job

 postings.
 Please remember to refresh your browser to make sure you